• Skip to primary navigation

 • The pie is done when it appears firm around the edges and slightly jiggly in the center.

-• Cool and enjoy at room temperature or chilled.
+• Chill before slicing and enjoy!
 Keep any leftovers refrigerated.

 Notes

 This pie can be made with frozen rhubarb.
-However, I recommend that you thaw and drain the rhubarb, and then toss it with about a teaspoon or two of flour before adding it to the pie shell.
+However, I recommend that you thaw and drain the rhubarb, and then toss it with about a Tbsp. of flour before adding it to the pie shell.

 Keep the pie loosely covered in the refrigerator.
-It will be good for up to 5 or 6 days, although the crust may begin to get a bit soggy.
-It's always the best within 2 or 3 days.
+It will be good for up to 5 days, although the crust may begin to get a bit soggy.
+It's always best within 2 or 3 days.

 Nutrition